discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 - 10% will be copy edited onshore by eLife UK freelancers.

+####Publisher: Check content
+Once content is copy edited it is moved to this queue by ExeterPremedia. eLife production staff will review the content and then it will move to the next stage.
+We anticipate this stage is a transition stage only and will be removed once everything is bedded in.

+**Questions to ExeterPremedia:
+1 - Should production move it via ECS and you send a message to PaW?**

 ##Decision letter and response

 ####Expectations:
 These items are not ready at the point of export.
-The turnaorund time for them to be produced is 3-5 days.
+The tunraround time for them to be produced is 3-5 days.
 On completion, they will be delivered by email using a template email.
 When these are delivered they should be moved to Publisher: Deliver letters on

 Note, there can be figures/tables/videos in the author response.